david-prv/website/README.md

 ### 0. Requirements
 1. FontAwesome v5.15 (cdn or local version)
-2. Any environment (LAMP, ...)
+2. Any environment (LAMP stack, ...)

 ### 1. Download Repository
 You can do this by multiple ways.
-When using the desktop application, you can just give it the repo url and download it.
+When using the desktop application, you can just give it the repository url and download it.
 For terminal-based systems, you will need to do it with the `git` command.

 ```bash
 git clone https://github.com/david-prv/discord-bot.git <target-dir>